mjd-tech/Media-Server/4-docker.md

 ## Reverse Proxy Network
 - Need this if you want Jellyfin accessible from internet.
-- In Portainer, go to Networks and add new network `reverse_proxy`, with default settings
+- In Portainer, go to Networks and add new network `rev_proxy`, with default settings

 ## Containers
 These are the containers we use.